 - Click the [Yes] button to download GPS log files to your computer. - → The GPS log files are downloaded to your computer.
-When there are GPS log files in the camera's internal memory, they are saved to the camera's memory card before being downloaded to your computer. - Note that once the GPS log files are saved on the memory card, GPS log files in the camera's internal memory will be deleted. - If you remove the check mark from [Delete the GPS log files from the camera's memory card after importing.], GPS log files in the camera's memory card will not be deleted even after they are downloaded to your computer. - Downloaded GPS log files are saved in the following folder: Computer's Documents folder ▶ [Canon Utilities] ▶ [GPS Log Files]
+When there are GPS log files in the camera's internal memory, they are saved to the camera's memory card before being downloaded to your computer.

+Note that once the GPS log files are saved on the memory card, GPS log files in the camera's internal memory will be deleted.

+GPS log files are saved on the memory card specified as the save destination by the camera.

+- If you remove the check mark from [Delete the GPS log files from the camera's memory card after importing.], GPS log files in the camera's memory card will not be deleted even after they are downloaded to your computer. - Downloaded GPS log files are saved in the following folder.
+Computer's Documents folder ► [Canon Utilities] ► [GPS Log Files]